 Though not the leader of the Powder Plot, as it came to be known, Guido “Guy” Fawkes, is the only one of the assassins who remains famous today.
 Masks made into a stark-white likeness of his face have become popular among protestors, and are the face of the present-day group, “Anonymous”.

-The King’s Witch, due out July 13, 2018, is more historically accurate than many historical novels, especially romantic ones.
+The King’s Witch is more historically accurate than many historical novels, especially romantic ones.
 If you love British history, you will love The King’s Witch.

 What Makes This Book Reviewer Grumpy?